plone/volto/docs/source/user-manual/links-to-item.md

 ---
 myst:
   html_meta:
-    "description": "User manual on how to find all links and relations to the current item."
+    'description': 'User manual on how to find all links and relations to the current item.'
-    "property=og:description": "User manual on how to find all links and relations to the current item."
+    'property=og:description': 'User manual on how to find all links and relations to the current item.'
-    "property=og:title": "Finding links and relations to the current item."
+    'property=og:title': 'Finding links and relations to the current item.'
-    "keywords": "Volto, Plone, frontend, React, User manual, links, relations, references, related content"
+    'keywords': 'Volto, Plone, frontend, React, User manual, links, relations, references, related content'
 ---

 (links-to-item-label)=